CarlosVitr/Lemon_zsh/README.md

 | :---: |

 # License
-Lemon Theme:copyright: <a href="http://carlosvitor.ml">Carlos Vítor</a> 2018-2021 Launched under the [GPL-3.0 License](https://github.com/CarlosVitr/Lemon_theme/blob/main/LICENSE).
+Lemon Theme :copyright:<a href="http://carlosvitor.ml">Carlos Vítor</a> 2018-2021 Launched under the [GPL-3.0 License](https://github.com/CarlosVitr/Lemon_theme/blob/main/LICENSE).
 Authored and maintained by Carlos Vítor with the help of <a href="https://github.com/carlosvitr/lemon_theme/graphs/contributors">collaborators</a>.
 > <a href="http://carlosvitor.ml">carlosvitor.ml</a> | Github:<a href="https://github.com/carlosvitr">@CarlosVitr</a> | Twitter:<a href="https://twitter.com/ClsVitor">@ClsVitor</a>.